lmorg/murex/docs/supported-platforms.md

 internals are built.
 These cannot be easily worked around:

-* Windows doesn't decouple the terminal emulator and the shell Which means you cannot rely upon STDIN working as expected (eg some commands don't read input from STDIN but instead poll the terminal emulator directly)
+* Windows doesn't decouple the terminal emulator and the shell Which means you cannot rely upon stdin working as expected (eg some commands don't read input from stdin but instead poll the terminal emulator directly)

 * Windows sends parameters as a single string rather than an array of string.
   This is to retain backwards compatibility with DOS but it breaks the way how